JehanneDussert/llm_governance_monitoring/README.md

 ## Key design decisions

-**Local evaluation judge** — quality scoring runs on Ollama, not GPT-3.5.
+**Local evaluation judge:** quality scoring runs on Ollama.
 Sovereign and usable in air-gapped or regulated environments.

-**Governance from metrics** — the observability layer translates raw Prometheus metrics into structured governance signals.
+**Governance from metrics:** the observability layer translates raw Prometheus metrics into structured governance signals.
 Dashboards are provisioned automatically via Grafana.

-**Judge traces filtered** — evaluation calls to LiteLLM are excluded from the traces view so only user interactions appear.
+**Judge traces filtered:** evaluation calls to LiteLLM are excluded from the traces view so only user interactions appear.

-**pip in Docker, uv locally** — uv for fast local dev iteration, plain pip in containers for deterministic builds.
+**pip in Docker, uv locally:** uv for fast local dev iteration, plain pip in containers for deterministic builds.

-**Shared schema layer** — all three microservices share `back/shared/src/shared/` for Pydantic schemas and config, ensuring type consistency across service boundaries.
+**Shared schema layer:** all three microservices share `back/shared/src/shared/` for Pydantic schemas and config, ensuring type consistency across service boundaries.

 ---